A power that is defined solely by wording, and thus capable of a great deal of stretching what it is capable of. To use an example from One Piece

 Anime and Manga

-- It's common in One Piece for Devil Fruit users to not have any obvious limits to their powers, though many of them fall into Heart Is An Awesome Power.
+- It's common in One Piece for Devil Fruit users to not have any obvious limits to their powers.
 In fact, it's stated that one of the true marks of a strong fruit user is how much experience they have with their powers and by extension, how many of these uses for their powers they can figure out.

 - A good example is Kuma, alluded to in the trope description, who has the power to repel things.
 He often uses this to repel attacks, but it turns out he can repel the pain from a person's body, or send someone basically anywhere in the world they can travel to via a straight line (or taking gravity into account, a parabolic curve).
 That straight line limitation is only as far as one can guess.